IsuHapu/MyFirst_Code/README.md

 # MyFirst_Code
-This is for the demonstration
+This is for the demonstration.

 H.I.C Hapugahanga-CT/2019/061